 Our pediatrician even did a great job of checking in with me at our infant checkups.

-However, the symptoms they asked me about:
+However, the common postpartum depression symptoms they asked me about:

 - Lack of interest in the baby

-These were not the symptoms I was experiencing.
+Were not the symptoms I was experiencing.

 Many new moms come to find themselves facing postnatal anxiety through a variety of different circumstances.